 3. Investigation

-- Interview involved parties
+- Interview involved staff

-- Review records and documents
+- Review booking, billing, and operational records

-- Root cause analysis
+- Root cause analysis (process, training, scheduling capacity, signage)

 4. Response and Resolution

-- Target: First response within 48-72 hours
+- Target: first response within 48–72 hours

-- Complex cases: Conclude within 7-14 days
+- Complex cases: conclude within 7–14 days

 - Written and/or verbal response